Brigette-Eckert/taproom/README.md

 * As an employee, I want to be able to click a button next to a keg whenever I sell a pint of it.
 This should decrease the number of pints left by 1.

-* As an employee, I want to be able to see kegs with less than 10 pints left so I can be ready to change them.

-* As a patron, I want to have kegs prices to be color-coded for easy readability.

-* As a patron, I want to use the alcohol content property to display stronger beers differently than weaker beers.

 ## Future Features/To Do: